Moosa-Anwar-Khan/Pakistan_Super_League-Analytics/Readme.md

 I worked on a project in which I was provided with data on PSL players.
 My task was to select a 16-man squad for the T20 team of Pakistan.
-I was provided withunlabeled data, so I decided to perform unsupervised learning (K-means clustering) on both batsmen and bowlers.
+I was provided with unlabeled data, so I decided to perform unsupervised learning (K-means clustering) on both batsmen and bowlers.

 Following are the steps that will Help you to understand what I have done.